No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 I think John was like looking in on a bubble from outside it and just sort of observing.

-I don't think he had he wasn't a centrist either.
+I don't think he had, he wasn't a centrist either.

 He was outside it.

-Uh and I don't think John had a particularly pessimistic view on anything.
+And I don't think John had a particularly pessimistic view on anything.

 I think he was still pretty optimistic.

-Uh and I never heard him say, you know, America's screwed.
+And I never heard him say, you know, America's screwed.

-It was more a case of you know, people need to accept what the realities are.
+It was more a case of, you know, people need to accept what the realities are.

-Now, whether they are the CIA run the show or the president's a puppet, which he told me, he said you could just drag some vermin off the street and put him in the chair for four years, it'd be the same thing.
+Now, whether they are the CIA run the show or the president's a puppet, which he told me, he said you could just drag some vermin off the street and put him in the chair for four years.

 And I think that's how he was about most things, you know.

-And a lot of the time he spent his life telling people what realities are, whether it's there are computer viruses out there that can crash systems, uh, cybersecurity is a big problem, people can hack your iPhones, all this kind of stuff.
+And a lot of the time he spent his life telling people what realities are, whether it's there are computer viruses out there that can crash systems.

 I just think John was shining a light on realities.

-Uh, and I don't think there was any great pessimism there.
+And I don't think there was any great pessimism there.

 How did you come up with the name of the book?

-Uh that just came into my head.
+That just came into my head.

-It's funny because it's he he mentioned it.
+It's funny because he mentioned it.

 There is another book that was written by somebody else that was started.

-I think it was the guy, Boston George Jung or something like that, who died in jail.
+I think it was the guy, Boston George Jung, or something like that, who died in jail.

-I think he called a chapter no domain, and I don't know whether that's why John uh suggested that word to me.
+And I don't know whether that's why John suggested that word to me.

-Then John started saying I'd like to call it alone in the world.
+Then John started saying, I'd like to call it alone in the world.

 And I said, I don't think that really has a great ring to it.